rtaormina/epanetCPA/README.md

 ### Examples
 (Please refer to the EPANET map in the *.inp* file for details on the water network layour and control logic)

 1. *scenario01.cpa*&nbsp;&nbsp;&nbsp;&nbsp; Manipulation of sensor readings arriving to PLC3.
 The attacker shows that tank T2 is full.
-The PLC closes valve V2 preventing the flow to reach the tank, thus disconnecting part of the network.
+The PLC closes valve V2, thus preventing the flow to reach the tank and disconnecting part of the network.
 2. *scenario02.cpa*&nbsp;&nbsp;&nbsp;&nbsp; Same as *scenario01* but run using the pressure driven engine to obtain more reliable results.
 3. *scenario03.cpa*&nbsp;&nbsp;&nbsp;&nbsp; The attacker modifies the control logic of PLC5 so that some of the controlled pumps (PU4, PU5) switch on/off intermittently.
 4. *scenario04.cpa*&nbsp;&nbsp;&nbsp;&nbsp;  Denial-of-service of the connection link between PLC2 and PLC1.
 PLC1 fails to receive updated readings water level data for tank T1 and keeps the pumps (PU1,PU2) ON.
 This causes a surge in the tank T1.